SatoshiUnit/ET_model/README.md

 ## Secondary Market: A Collusion-Enabler
-Should there be no ETs, the protocol distriutes a bundle of proposing, building, and validating rights to the proposer by default.
+Should there be no ETs, the protocol distriutes a bundle of proposing, building, and validating rights to the (Beacon Chain) proposer by default.
 The PBS is a class of market mechanisms for the proposer to delegate the building right.

 (Note: an arrow represents a market, pointing from seller to buyer)
 ![Diagram of PBS](noET.png "No ET, PBS")
-With ET, the bundle of rights is no longer **_endowed_** by the protocol to the proposer, but sold, using a market mechanism (primary ET market).
-Ex ante the ET holder's decision on whether to exercise, or sell the ticket, the secondary ET market can be considered as nested by the primary market.
+With ET, the proposal right is still **_endowed_** by the protocol to the Beacon Chain proposer, but it now sells the building right to Execution Proposers, using the primary ET market.

 ![Diagram of PBS with ET ex ante secondary sale](withET.png "With ET, ex-ante secondary sale, PBS") However, should the ET holder decide to sell instead of exercise, the secondary market becomes the bridge between primary ET market and the PBS market.
 ![Diagram of PBS with ET ex post secondary sale](ET_secondary.png "With ET, ex-post secondary sale, PBS")